Global well-posedness for small data in a 3D temperature-velocity model with Dirichlet boundary noise: Introduction

 The parameter $\varepsilon$ influences the probability of global existence up to time $T$.
 Indeed, the three-dimensional (3D) Navier-Stokes equations are only known to be globally well‑posed under smallness conditions on initial data and forcing (see, e.g.,~\cite[Chapter 9]{Constantin1988}).
 Since stochastic boundary forcing enters the velocity equation through buoyancy coupling, we impose a small‑noise regime in order to retain a nonzero probability of well‑posedness on $[0,T]$.
 However, even for arbitrarily small $\varepsilon>0$, the boundary noise may assume large values with positive probability.
-Consequently, we establish existence of a unique solution $(u^\varepsilon,\theta^\varepsilon)$ on the random stopping time $\tau^\varepsilon\le T$, and derive estimates of $\mathbb{P}(\tau^\varepsilon=T)$ in terms of $\varepsilon$.
-Moreover, for any $\delta>0$ sufficiently small and $p>\frac{2}{1-\delta}$, we show almost surely
+Consequently, we construct the solution $(u^\varepsilon,\theta^\varepsilon)$ up to a random stopping time $\tau^\varepsilon\leq T$, defined to interrupt the evolution if the stochastic forcing becomes too large.

+A key difficulty of the model comes from the fact that Dirichlet boundary noise is much rougher than the forcing acting in the interior of the domain.
+Even in the linear heat equation with boundary noise, the stochastic convolution produced by the boundary forcing typically lives only slightly below the threshold $H^{-1/2}(\mathcal D)$.
+We quantify this loss through a small exponent $\delta_\theta>0$, which measures how far the noise-driven component falls into $H^{-1/2-\delta_\theta}(\mathcal D)$.

+To couple this temperature field back into the three-dimensional Navier-Stokes equation via the buoyancy term $-\theta^\varepsilon e_3$, we solve the fluid problem in a (slightly) weaker Sobolev scale $H^{-1/2-\delta_u}(\mathcal D)$, chosen so that \emph{both} the noise contribution and the initial temperature can be interpreted as forcing terms at the fluid level.
+This leads to the compatibility requirement